 This post has been sponsored by Dover Publications.
 All opinions are my own.

-My daughter is a slime fanatic… ahem… slime “enthusiast” and there is always a new slime recipe or two she wants to try.
-We have always been fans of the glue and starch slime recipe but I have heard of the contact lens solution version and was curious to see how it worked.
 When we got a copy of Slime 101: How to Make Stretchy, Fluffy, Glittery, & Colorful Slime their chalkboard slime recipe using a saline solution was the first we wanted to try.
 And it was awesome!
 Slime 101: How to Make Stretchy, Fluffy, Glittery, & Colorful Slime is a new book by Natalie Wright published by Dover Publications.
 Slime 101 is a great introduction to slime making for slime novices but there are some interesting variations even for more advanced slime makers.
 It’s a full of pictures with step-by-step instructions on how to make 10 different variations of slime.
 My daughter flipped through it and was raring to try some ideas she had never seen before, like the textured and stress ball slimes.
 Today I’m excited to share a slime recipe from the book that you can use as a canvas for art: Chalkboard Slime.
 Think of this as the perfect STEAM slime!

 This post contains affiliate links.